agorelik2/employee-direcory/README.md

 The main screen of the application shows
 ![image-1](public/assets/images/image-1.png)

-User searched on "green", the employees with the last name "greeen" are displayed
+User searched on "green", the employees with the last name "Green" are displayed
 ![image-1a](public/assets/images/image-1a.png)

-User searched on "tina", the employees with the first name "tina" are displayed
+User searched on "tina", the employees with the first name "Tina" are displayed
 ![image-2](public/assets/images/image-2.png)

 The employees are sorted by first name